ustaxes/UsTaxes/README.md

 The desktop application is built with [Tauri][tauri-root].
 In addition to the above steps, please [follow this reference for setting up your environment for Tauri][tauri-setup].

-Once your environment is set up for tauri, run, `npm run desktop`.
+Once your environment is set up for Tauri, run, `npm run desktop`.
 To avoid a browser window being spawned in addition to the desktop window, just set the BROWSER environment variable as in: `BROWSER=none npm run desktop`.

 To build executables, run `npm run desktop-release`.